- What is an MSIX package?

 - App signature

-The UWP app is installed per-user.
+MSIX packages are installed per-user.
 Users don't have any knowledge of what was installed for any other user.

 In UWP apps we have app isolation mechanism, which means they only impact the account of the user who installed them.
 The app binaries are stored on the drive (%ProgramFiles%\WindowsApps).
 Only the Operating System can write in that location.
 The application cannot write in that location; the application is running in a sandbox.